CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 nodes](../../computing/overview.md#gpu-nodes).
 In particular, the policy favors machine learning and AI workloads for Mahti's GPU partition (Mahti-AI).
-Another thing to consider is that the Slurm queuing situation may vary between Puhti and Mahti at different times. **In case you are unsure which supercomputer to use, Puhti is a good default** as it has a wider set of software supported.
+Another thing to consider is that the Slurm queuing situation may vary between Puhti and Mahti at different times.
+However, note that Puhti and Mahti have different file systems, so you need to manually copy your files if you wish to change the system. **In case you are unsure which supercomputer to use, Puhti is a good default** as it has a wider set of software supported.

 ## Using CSC's supercomputers